ashanevs/flickpick-api/README.md

 from the root directory of your cloned project to install dependencies (e.g. Express, Mongoose).

-There are three files that need to be run in order to seed your local database: one for movies, movies (embedded youtube videos), and genres.
+There are three files that need to be run in order to seed your local database: one for movies, videos (embedded youtube videos), and genres.
 You will need to run the following three seed files <b>in order</b> via your terminal.
 Note that movies and videos will take several minutes, as there are ~2000 entries that process with intermittent pauses.

 ```
 node db/seed-movies.js